-(65) levels of mRNA encoding the glucocorticoid inactivating enzyme 11β-HSD2 showed a steady increase in placenta until gd 13.5, followed by a marked decline at gd 15.5 (figure 2 A).
+As previously reported (65) levels of mRNA encoding the glucocorticoid inactivating enzyme 11β-HSD2 showed a steady increase in control placenta until gd 13.5, followed by a marked decline at gd 15.5 (figure 2 A).
 In contrast, the placental levels of mRNA encoding 11β-HSD1, the glucocorticoid-reactivating enzyme, increased from gd 13.5 and remained high for the remainder of gestation, with no difference between males and females (figure 2 B).
 Measurement of placental 11β-HSD activity in the presence of an 11β-HSD1 inhibitor showed prominent 11β-HSD2 activity on gd 15.5, despite the reduced level of encoding mRNA at this time, consistent with previous data in mice (13) (figure 2 C).